 Throughout the night, the program monitors the heart rate, respiratory rate, and physical activity, as well as records and captures various conditions and then transfers data from sensors to the user-friendly medical application installed on a smartphone, tablet, or computer.
 Andersen’s engineers have developed this medical IoT solution for both iOS and Android platforms.
 Thanks to the built-in AI and a clear informative UI, any user, regardless of their level of medical training, can read the data in the form of convenient reports, conclusions, and recommendations.
 With this data, specialists can make well-educated choices for daily workouts, meetings, and other important events.

-Among other solutions that we think are worth mentioning is an EarlySense sensor developed by a company operating in Israel and the US.
+Among other solutions that we think are worth mentioning is an EarlySense sensor developed by a company operating in the US.
 The device is placed under the mattress and monitors the patient’s heart rate, respiration, and motion.
 In case any abnormality occurs, the sensor sends an alert to a caregiver’s device.
 Such constant contact-free monitoring promptly detects emergency cases, reduces the number of transfers to the ICU and code-blue events, prevents bed falls and hence accidental trauma.
 The EasySense solution is also used in some clinics to monitor the state of COVID-19 patients isolated in hospital rooms.

 Another efficient IoT system is SeizeIT designed by the Belgium-American startup, Byteflies jointly with UCB.
 The system is aimed at measuring brain, heart, and muscle activity, as well as respiratory rate and motion.
 It consists of a patch discreetly attached to the patient’s body and a magnet placed on the patch.
 The solution is used for predicting seizures and enhancing the quality of life of patients with epilepsy.